Police Re-arraign VDM for Cyber-bullying Nollywood Actresses

 Alex Enumah in Abuja

-The Inspector-General (IG) of Police (IGP), on Thursday, re-arraigned a social media influencer, Martins Otse, also known as VeryDarkMan (VDM), before a Federal High Court, Abuja, for allegedly cyberbullying Nollywood actresses, Iyabo Ojo and Tonto Dikeh.
+The Inspector-General (IG) of Police, Kayode Egbetokun, yesterday re-arraigned a social media influencer, Martins Otse, also known as VeryDarkMan (VDM), before a Federal High Court, Abuja, for allegedly cyber-bullying Nollywood actresses, Iyabo Ojo and Tonto Dikeh.

 Besides Ojo and Dikeh, VDM was also alleged to have cyber-bullied a Nigerian producer and singer, Samuel Oguachuba, also known as Samklef, among others.